Have you been terminated? Ensure that you are paid the severance you deserve.

-It’s important that you do not sign anything under duress or while emotional.
+If you’ve been fired, it’s important that you do not sign anything under duress or while emotional.
 It’s important that you “cool off” and have your severance papers reviewed by a qualified employment lawyer who can ensure that:

-Have you been fired?
-You may be entitled to severance pay.
-Don’t sign anything before speaking to a Hamilton termination lawyer.
 In Ontario, employers have the right to terminate any of their employees without reason—providing they provide appropriate notice.
 What does this mean for you?

-This means that if you have been unfairly terminated, your employer will need to either provide you with advanced reasonable notice of your termination or a cash payment to you in place of notice
+This means that if you have been unfairly terminated, your employer will need to either provide you with advanced reasonable notice of your termination or a cash payment to you in place of notice.

 This is not to be confused with an employee’s minimum statutory entitlement to termination pay or severance pay pursuant to the Ontario Employment Standards Act.
 This act provides that employees are not to be fired unless they are provided with advance notice or termination pay in place of notice, which depends on how long they have been employed.
 The amount of minimum notice required can be found in this chart.